garrandall/popular-music-data/tracks/we-just-disagree-dave-mason.md

-So let's leave it alone, 'cause we can't see eye to eye There ain't no good guy, there ain't no bad guy There's only you and me and we just disagree Ooh-hoo-hoo, oh-oh-ho
+So let's leave it alone, 'cause we can't see eye to eye There ain't no good guy, there ain't no bad guy There's only you and me and we just disagree Oh-hoo-hoo, oh-oh-ho

-So let's leave it alone, 'cause we can't see eye to eye There ain't no good guy, there ain't no bad guy There's only you and me and we just disagree Ooh-hoo-hoo, oh, oh-oh-ho
+So let's leave it alone, 'cause we can't see eye to eye There ain't no good guy, there ain't no bad guy There's only you and me and we just disagree Oh-hoo-hoo, oh, oh-oh-ho